ruy1su/Darwin-Backend/README.md

 # Darwin-Backend
 The Backend built on Node for Darwin App
+Please run by
+'''
+npm start
+'''